 Australia's new prime minister Scott Morrison has held three ministerial posts - but it's his time as minister of immigration and border protection that he'll be remembered for.

 In 2013 he began the "Sovereign Frontiers" operation.
-Boat people were routinely turned back to sea and asylum-seekers driven to remote Pacific detention centres on the Manus Islands in Papua New Guinea and Nauru.
+Boat people were routinely turned back to sea and asylum-seekers driven to remote Pacific detention centres on Manus Island in Papua New Guinea and Nauru.

 And in a sign that the government meant business it tasked the navy with patrolling Australia's coastline.